j123b567/scpi-parser/_api/scpi_paramnumber.md

 `SCPI_ParamNumber()` reads next parameter and stores its value in `value`.
 If there is no parameter or type of the parameter is not a number or mnemonic, `FALSE` is returnd.

-If `mandatory` is `TRUE` and parameter is missing, SCPI error is also generated for this.
+If `mandatory` is `TRUE` and parameter is missing, SCPI error -109, "Missing parameter" is also generated for this.

 Value description